camunigeography/muscat-conversion/doc/status.md

 In Muscat, records can have one or more *location values, which represent a physical location.

+### Standard case

+Each *location value is translated to a UL code for use in the 852 $c (Shelving location).
+These are defined in the `locationCodes` list.

+For instance 'Map Room' has the code 'SPRI-MAP'.

+### Not in SPRI

 Sometimes, a record has been catalogued that does not physically exist in SPRI but in the past was considered to have value to the reader to come up in searches on a particular topic.
 These are given *location = 'Not in SPRI' and may optionally have one or more other *location values which are indications as to what library they actually exist at.

 Records that are 'Not in SPRI' never have a SPRI location also, as proven by the `notinspriinspri` report.

-## *location=Periodical handling
+### *location=Periodical handling

 Where a record has originally been marked in the Muscat data as *location = Periodical, special handling takes place at a very early stage during the import routine.